ChangkunYe/OpenSetLabelShift/README.md

 ## License
 Please see LICENSE and LICENSE-openood

-## Questions
+## Q \& A
-Please raise issues or contact author at changkun.ye@anu.edu.au.
+For other questions, please raise issues or contact author at changkun.ye@anu.edu.au.

 P.S.
 Please also consider checking issues in the OpenOOD project at https://github.com/Jingkang50/OpenOOD.